-How do I know if my child is ready for a sleeping bag?Updated 3 months ago
+How do I know if my child is ready for a sleeping bag?Updated 10 days ago

 How do I know if my child is ready for a sleeping bag?

-A sleeping bag is ideal for babies who have outgrown the swaddling phase and are sleeping with their arms out—usually around 3 months old.
+A sleeping bag is ideal for babies who have outgrown the swaddling phase and are sleeping with their arms out, usually around 3 months old.
 This transition is often marked by milestones such as rolling and a reduction or disappearance of the startle reflex.

 At this stage, your baby is ready to move from a swaddle to a sleeping bag.
 Loose blankets are not safe for babies at this age, so a TOG-rated wearable blanket (such as a sleeping bag) is essential for keeping them safe and comfortable while they sleep.